19.3: Regulation of Oxidative Phosphorylation

 Proton leakage at ATP synthase would also result in a decreased ATP/O ratio.
 This occurs especially if nucleotides are low or if the holoenzyme is compromised by low subunit availability.
 ATP synthase forms dimers and other multimers to form supercomplexes, and this affects (or is determined by) the formation of invaginations in the inner membrane which form cristae.

 Given that the multimeric c-ring of F0 effectively moves protons across the inner membrane, it is a likely source of slippage.
 It most likely occurs through a modified version of the F0 ATP synthase unit called the ATP synthase c-subunit leak channel (ACLC).
-This is different from the mitochondrial permeability transition pore (mPTP) mentioned above.
-Alternatively, it may be that the ACLC might be part of the leak channel of the mitochondrial permeability transition (MPT) pore discussed above.
+This differs from the mitochondrial permeability transition pore (mPTP) mentioned above.
+Alternatively, it may be that the ACLC is part of the leak channel of the mitochondrial permeability transition (MPT) pore discussed above.
 Studies show that the c-ring can form large conductance channels that are voltage-gated without regulatory subunits.
-In addition, added F1 subunit inhibits it.
+In addition, the added F1 subunit inhibits it.
 In neurons stimulated by the excitatory neurotransmitter glutamate, F1 dissociates from the F1F0 complex, allowing the c-ring to slip protons through the membrane.
-Finally knockdown of the c-subunit eliminates high conductance.
-Hence the c-ring is part of a type of mPT that is regulated by cyclophilin D (CypD), which is a mitochondrial peptidyl-prolyl cis-trans isomerase, that regulates the mitochondrial permeability transition pore (PTP).
+Finally, the knockdown of the c-subunit eliminates high conductance.
+Hence, the c-ring is part of a type of mPT that is regulated by cyclophilin D (CypD), which is a mitochondrial peptidyl-prolyl cis-trans isomerase that regulates the mitochondrial permeability transition pore (PTP).

-In vitro, c-rings incorporated into vesicles form a large voltage-gated channel that is inactivated by the addition of F1.
-Also in neurons stimulated with the excitatory neurotransmitter glutamate, which leads to increases in cytoplasmic Ca2+, binding and ensuring conformational changes in the complex leads to dissociation of F1 from the complex, freeing F0 for proton "slippage" and transport uncoupled from ATP synthesis.
+In vitro, c-rings incorporated into vesicles form a large voltage-gated channel that is inactivated by adding F1.
+Also, in neurons stimulated with the excitatory neurotransmitter glutamate, which leads to increases in cytoplasmic Ca2+, binding and ensuring conformational changes in the complex leads to dissociation of F1 from the complex, freeing F0 for proton "slippage" and transport uncoupled from ATP synthesis.

 A Proposed “bent-pull-twist” model of ACLC gating in physiological and pathological conditions is shown in Figure \(\PageIndex{5}\).